 Links between periodontal disease and diabetes are quite common due to the lowered immune system function of diabetics.
 Additionally, this works in reverse as periodontal disease can influence blood sugar control, which can contribute to diabetes.
 Periodontal treatment in diabetics has been shown to improve metabolic control.

 Other Systemic Connections

-Other connections between oral and systemic health exist, for example, respiratory infections caused from inhaled oral pathogens.
+Other connections between oral and systemic health exist, for example, respiratory infections caused by inhaled oral pathogens.
 If the bacteria in the mouth is not treated, it stands to reason that the bacteria can travel to the lungs and wreak havoc there as well.

 Additionally, there is research that shows treating oral health issues, particularly periodontal disease, lowers the occurrence of pre-term and underweight baby births.
 The connection works both ways, as many pregnant women have an increased chance of developing gingivitis.
-Dietary counseling and proper treatment during pregnancy often results in a baby born with significantly better health than a child born when little or no action is taken to address periodontal concerns.
+Dietary counseling and proper treatment during pregnancy often result in a baby born with significantly better health than a child born when little or no action is taken to address periodontal concerns.

 Plan of Action

 Quite simply, regular brushing, flossing, and keeping informed on preventative techniques go a long way in improving your overall health.
 Proper preventative care and treatment